-When you don’t know someone that well, or are just fresh out of ideas, it can be hard to find a gift that still feels thoughtful but doesn’t require much effort on your part.
+When you don’t know someone that well (or are just fresh out of ideas), it can be hard to find a gift that’s thoughtful but doesn’t require much effort on your part.
 And though gift certificates are great, they can feel a little impersonal.
 Subscription boxes, however, fall right into that good-gift sweet spot.
 With so many different-themed boxes out there, choosing the right one shows that you at least put some thought into it — but because someone else is curating the box, putting it together, and doing the packaging and delivery, it’s just as simple as getting an e-gift card.
-To make it even easier, we curated a list of some of the best giftable subscription services out there — many of which our writers and editors have tried themselves, so they’re actually good, not just boxes of junk.
+It’s just as quick, too.
+This is another way to avoid a shipping delay nightmare, since most of these arrive with an email notification (or you can print out the confirmation on your own and wrap it up).
+And to make it even easier, we curated a list of some of the best giftable subscription services out there — many of which our writers and editors have tried themselves, so they’re actually good, not just boxes of junk.

-Below, our picks for the best subscription boxes to gift to every person on your list.
-For the wine drinker, the beauty blogger, the avid reader, and even the new parents, there is a subscription for just about everyone on your list, and it keeps giving and giving.
-And for ease of navigation, we’ve categorized these subscriptions into five sections: Food and Drink, Beauty and Grooming, Books, Kids, and Home.
+Below, our picks for the best subscription boxes to gift to every person on your list – from the wine drinker to the beauty blogger to the avid reader.
+And for ease of navigation, we’ve categorized these subscriptions into five sections: Food and Drink, Beauty and Grooming, Accessories, Books, Kids, and Home.